red-scale-dragon/docs/docs/about/index.md

 ## Why not just use Laravel components directly?

 Dragon Framework 1.x did in fact use Laravel components directly.
 For many years it provided an easy to work with system of tools using Laravel.
 It was missing controllers, routes, and a slew of other features available in 2.x.
 Hundreds of our client projects ran on Dragon Framework 1.x.
 That saved countless hours of development time, and saved our clients thousands of dollars.
-2.x is a full rewite of the Dragon Framework, and carries over a few tools from 1.x.
+2.x is a full rewrite of the Dragon Framework, and carries over a few tools from 1.x.

-Laravel is a complex system of components that are very difficult to seperate.
+Laravel is a complex system of components that are very difficult to separate.
 It's not like Symfony which Laravel relies on for many of it's features, such as `Request` and `Cookie` management.
 There are ways to [use Laravel components on their own](https://github.com/mattstauffer/Torch/tree/master), though.

 ## Why not just use Symfony?